How much will be paid

 You should also be aware that at the start of each claim year, a percentage of agreement holders will be asked to take and submit the following photographic records:

-- photographs or geo-tagged photographs of the option area taken on 2 October
+- photographs of the option area taken on 2 October

 Related Mid Tier options

 The following options can be located on the same area as this option:

 Advice and suggestions for how to carry out this option